Employee financial stress is affecting workplace productivity. COVID-19 has escalated this problem. Now is the time for employers to take action.

 - Increased absenteeism and tardiness, and

-- Decreased morale overall.
+- Deceased morale overall.

 The good news for employers is that Financial Wellness Programs bring tangible benefits to employers: